-9.2.2 Wireless/ e-Banking Risk Management
+8.2.2 Wireless/E-Banking Technology Risk Management

 For overall e-banking risk management, FIs are advised to refer to the "Risk Management Principles for Electronic Banking" issued by the Basel Committee on Banking Supervision in July 2003.
-FIs may use these principles as a starting point for their e-banking risk management and may tailor these to suit the level and complexity of their $\mathcal{BB}$ operations.
+FIs may use these principles as a starting point for their e-banking risk management and may tailor these to suit the level and complexity of their BB operations.
 The text of the principles is given in appendix A and a detailed explanation of these principles and several other sound practices can be found in the above referred document.

 Risk management of wireless-based technology solutions, although similar to other electronic delivery channels, may involve unique challenges created by the current state of wireless services and wireless devices.
-Some of these special considerations are discussed in Appendix B.
+A general discussion of these considerations is given in Appendix B. Specific requirements to mitigate technology risk and to ensure data and network security are discussed in section 8.3 below.